aporoark/secure-student-database/README.md

 2. Follow on-screen prompts to:

-   * Log in as a student or admin
+   * Log in as a user or admin
-   * View, edit, or export student records
+   * View or export student records
-   * Add or remove student entries (admin only)
+   * Add students and edit student data (admin only)
 3. Student data is automatically saved to JSON; CSV export is optional.

 ## Security Features